You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 There have been 12 clinical trials for Ripasudil.
 The most recent clinical trial was a Phase 3 trial, which was initiated on December 6th 2017.

-The most common disease conditions in clinical trials are Fuchs' Endothelial Dystrophy, Cataract, and Corneal Dystrophies, Hereditary.
+The most common disease conditions in clinical trials are Fuchs' Endothelial Dystrophy, Corneal Dystrophies, Hereditary, and Cataract.
 The leading clinical trial sponsors are Kowa Research Institute, Inc., Case Western Reserve University, and Kaiser Permanente.

-There are eight US patents protecting this investigational drug and sixty-eight international patents.
+There are one hundred and six US patents protecting this investigational drug and one hundred and ninety-five international patents.

 Recent Clinical Trials for Ripasudil